The Bottom Line

-Guide Review - Tide with Acti-Lift - Tide Laundry Detergent Review
+Guide Review - Tide with Acti-Lift - About.com Laundry Product Review

 Procter & Gamble introduced Tide to the United States in 1946 as a powdered detergent and the first heavy-duty detergent that contained two-part molecules called synthetic surfactants - one part pulled grease and dirt from the clothes, while the other suspended dirt until it could be rinsed away.
 Through the years, Tide's formula has been changed dozens and dozens of times as researchers look for better ways to clean clothes.
 Liquid Tide was introduced in 1984 and the latest formula for "regular" liquid Tide is Tide with Acti-Lift.
 It is available in Original Scent, Clean Breeze and Mountain Spring in sizes from 25 oz. to 150 oz.